 A neon pastel eye makeup look

 Yes, neon can be wearable.
-I love this makeup look by Chloe morello, it's a perfect example of how color can be extremely flattering even with tricky colors like yellow.
-Good blending and a touch of shimmer is key here.
-Check out how to do it.
+I love this makeup look by Iluvsarahii as it's a perfect example of how color can be extremely flattering even with tricky colors like yellow.
+Good blending and a touch of shimmer are key here.
+Check out how it’s done.

 Bright colorful winged liner

-Doing a liner is another great way to ease yourself into doing a colorful eye look.
+Drawing a liner is another great way to ease yourself into doing a colorful eye look.
 This method is super easy and affordable as you don’t have to buy a colored eyeliner pencil; you can just use your colorful eyeshadow palette!
-Moreover, using a white pencil will help you have more control over the application and you can blend it out for a softer look if you want to.
-Delina here shows a great example of that, check it out.
+Moreover, using a white pencil will help you make the color brighter and more long-lasting.
+That Melissa Van Dijk here shows a great example of that, so check it out.

 Vibrant pastel green eyeshadow look

-Diana Curmei or EasyNeon is a master at using different colors together, playing around with different tones and making it look easy.
+Aylin Melisa is a master at using different colors together, playing around with different tones and making it look easy.
 I love this look.
-It's a beautiful bright green, but it's pastel tone and the way she blended it in with a matte brown and olive shades really helps the look come together so beautifully.
+It's a beautiful bright green, yet it's a pastel tone and the way she blended it with a bit of glitter made the look come together so beautifully.
 You can skip the glitter step to tone the look down a bit.
 Check out how she nails this look in this video.

 Lavender pop of eyeshadow

 Lavender is a great shade to start with if you want to experiment with color.
-It's flattering on a lot of people and can go from really subtle and barely there to a beautiful stunning statement.
-A pastel lavender is also very forgiving with blending and give a beautiful soft blown out look like this one by Lisa Eldridge.
-I love the placement of the shadow, concentrated more towards the inner corners of the eyes and the pretty dab of shimmer in the corner.
+It's flattering on a lot of people and can go from really subtle and barely there to a beautiful, stunning statement.
+Pastel lavender is also very forgiving with blending and gives a beautiful soft blown-out look like this one by Hindash.
+I love the placement of the shadow, concentrated more towards the inner corners of the eyes and the pretty dab of shimmer that brings it to life.

 Best Foundation Brands and How to Choose One for Yourself